gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/adding-webhooks-to-aws-codecommit-gij-cloud.md

 &nbsp;

-## Add the Webhook URL Subscription
+## How to subscribe the Jira webhook URL to the SNS topic

 1. Go to the **Subscriptions** tab for your new SNS topic.